Stackstudio-cloud/unbuilt/replit.md

 GapFinder is a full-stack web application that helps entrepreneurs and innovators identify market gaps and untapped opportunities.
 The platform uses AI-powered analysis to discover what's missing in various industries and markets, providing detailed insights about feasibility, market potential, and innovation opportunities.

+**Strategic Integration Ready**: Built as a standalone platform with architecture designed for future integration with StackFast (AI-powered project planning tool) to create a complete innovation-to-execution ecosystem.

 ## User Preferences

 Preferred communication style: Simple, everyday language.